 - Add urgency by including a deadline

 Many people do not open every single email they receive.
 Emails with attention-grabbing subject lines are the ones that produce significant results.

 Keep your subject line short and memorable so that it stands out in a crowded inbox.
 Don't be afraid to get creative here - make it intriguing enough for your audience to engage with the email.

 Consider the length of your subject line.
 If it gets cut off or is too wordy, users are unlikely to engage with your email.
-To improve visibility, we recommend email subject lines to not exceed 60 characters.
+The best email subject lines do not exceed 60 characters to improve visibility.

-In addition, keep the mobile experience in mind when crafting your subject lines.
-If most of your views come from a mobile platform, then we recommend trying to keep the number of characters down to about 35.
+In addition, keep the mobile experience in mind when crafting subject lines.
+If most views come from a mobile platform, then keep the number of characters down to about 35.
 After all, mobile opens account for 46% of all email opens.

 2. Avoid Traps Like Sales Language Or Spam Words